 - a) Determine the airburst properties of the lot or lots used in the clinical study using a sample size of at least 2 000 female condoms.
-If more than one lot was used in the clinical study, the sample shall be drawn across all the lots, each individual lot being sampled proportionally to its size. - b) Set the minimum airburst limits at 80 % of the 1,5 percentile values of the airburst volumes and pressures determined above (in this subclause).
+If more than one lot was used in the clinical study, the sample shall be drawn across all the lots, each individual lot being sampled proportionally to its size. - b) Set the minimum airburst limits at 80 % of the 1,5 percentile values of the airburst volumes and pressures determined above (see 9.1).

-NOTE 1 Based on data supplied by manufacturers for both synthetic and natural rubber male latex condoms, taking 80 % of the 1,5 percentile values provides an adequate tolerance for the long-term lot-to-lot variability seen in normal manufacture.
+NOTE Based on the data supplied by the manufacturers for both synthetic and natural rubber male latex condoms, taking 80 % of the 1,5 percentile values provides an adequate tolerance for the long-term lot-to-lot variability seen in normal manufacture.

-NOTE 2 For the purposes of this International Standard the relevant percentile, x, shall be determined by ranking the N data values and taking the value of the n-th rank where n = x/100 + 1/2 rounded to the nearest integer (e.g. for $N = 2\ 000$ , the lower 1,5 percentile is the 31st lowest value).
+For the purposes of this International Standard, the relevant percentile, x, shall be determined by ranking the N data values and taking the value of the n-th rank where n = Nx/100 + 1/2 rounded to the nearest integer (e.g. for $N = 2\,000$, the lower 1,5 percentile is the 31st lowest value).